 The U.S. Court of Appeals for the Armed Forces is a court composed of civilian judges who review decisions of the armed forces’ Court of Criminal Appeals.
 The court was established in 1950 (64 Stat.
 107, 129) and originally was called the Court of Military Appeals.
-In 1968 Congress changed the name of the court to the U.S. Court of Appeals for the Armed Services, and in 1994 Congress changed the name to its current title.
+In 1968 Congress changed the name of the court to the U.S. Court of Military Appeals, and in 1994 Congress changed the name to its current title.
 Review by the court is limited to capital cases, to cases referred by the Judge Advocate General of one of the branches, and to cases in which the court grants a defendant’s petition for review.
 Judges are appointed by the President for a term of fifteen years.
 Decisions of the court (but not denials of petitions for review) are subject to review by the Supreme Court by writ of certiorari.

 The U.S. Court of Appeals for Veterans Claims is served by between three and seven judges appointed by the President for terms of fifteen years.
 The court was established in 1988 (102 Stat.
 4105) to review decisions of the Board of Veterans’ Appeals upon the request of a claimant.
 Parties may appeal decisions of this court to the U.S. Court of Appeals for the Federal Circuit.